amoore1012/old-java-code/README.md

 # old-java-code
-This most of the Java code from my senior year Online Java Class
+This most of the Java code from my high school senior year Online Java Class